Skip to main content

 Concentration in Employment Law

-Students pursuing the concentration are required to take and pass with a grade of C or higher either Labor Law or Employment Law (students are strongly encouraged to take this foundational class in their second year), but can otherwise choose from approved employment law classes.
-These choices can include directed research projects to focus studies in the areas of employment law which are of most interest.
+To obtain the concentration, SLU students are required to take and pass, with a grade of C or higher: Labor Law, Employment Law, or Employment Discrimination.
+Students are strongly encouraged to take one of these foundational classes in their second year but can otherwise choose from approved employment law classes.
+These choices can include directed research projects to focus studies in the areas of employment law, which are of most interest.

 • Alternative Dispute Resolution (2)